Yahya0291/To-do-List/Readme.md

 Simple command line todolist
-Used inquirer and if elsenpm version patch
+Used inquirer and if else

+npm version patch